The Italian Studies Library Research Award

 Research awards are intended to defray the cost of travel and accommodation for research visits of one to three weeks in duration.
 The value of these awards is from $1,500 to $4,000.

-In this initial year (2020), the selection committee anticipates granting two awards.
+In this year (2021), the selection committee anticipates granting multiple awards.
 Awardees may be established scholars, postdoctoral scholars, or graduate students.
 Applications from international locations are encouraged.
 An important consideration will be the relevance of the Hesburgh Libraries’ collections to the proposed research project.

-The anticipated time-frame for visits to the Library within the first award cycle is between January and June, 2020.
-Applications for 2020 should be submitted by November 4, 2019.
-Recipients will be notified in early December.
+The anticipated time-frame for visits to the Library within the award cycle is between January and June, 2023.
+Applications for 2022 can be submitted between October 18 and December 10, 2021.
+Recipients will be notified on January 15, 2022.

 Please follow these links for further information and the application form: